pyinstaller/pyinstaller/doc/source/Tutorial.rst

 [-n|-e]`` and then make.
 This will produce ``support/loader/run`` and ``support/loader/run_d``, which are the bootloaders.

+.. sidebar:: Bootloader

+   The bootloader (also known as *stub* in literature) is the small program which starts up your packaged program.
+Usually, the archive containing the bytecoded modules of your program is simply attended to it.
+See `Self-extracting executables`_ for more details on the process.

 *Note:* If you have multiple versions of Python, the Python you use to run ``Make.py`` is the one whose configuration is used.